Astrid Ensslin: Biography

 Ensslin is the founding and principal editor of the journal Journal of Gaming and Virtual Worlds, a review board member of the journal Game Studies, and a member of the editorial boards of Discourse, Context & Media and Digital Culture & Society.
 She joined the board of directors of the Electronic Literature Organization in October 2017.

+From 2021 to 2022, she was Professor of Digital Culture at the University of Bergen and Professor of Media and Digital Communication.

+From 2016 to 2020, she was a Professor in Digital Humanities and Game Studies at the University of Alberta.